kosyakoff1/food_app/readme.md

 TODO:

+* check app with leak canary
+ * move logic from fragments and activities
 * separate app to models
 * add unit tests
 * refactor saving recipes request data (not json file of whole bunch on every request)